arthurgermano/svelte-client-router/README.md

   // ## Function - Function to load the component for this route
   lazyLoadComponent: () => import("./testComponents/SCR_C1.svelte"),

-  // ## Lazy Load Layout Component - the layout component that must be loaded to be used
-  // ## for this route
-  // ## Function - Function to load the layout component for this route
-  lazyLoadLayoutComponent: () => import("./testComponents/SCR_Layout.svelte"),

   // ## Lazy Load Loading Component - the loading component that must be loaded to be used
   // ## for this route
   // ## Function - Function to load the loading component for this route
   lazyLoadLoadingComponent: () => import("./testComponents/SCR_Loading.svelte"),

-  // ## Layout Component - the layout component that is going to be used
-  // ## for this route
-  // ## Function - Imported layout component for this route
-  layoutComponent: SRC_Layout,

   // ## Loading Component - the loading component that is going to be used
   // ## for this route